 Her work has also been published in various publications including the New York Times, Newsweek, and the Washington Post.

 Grants and Fellowships

 Terry is a three time recipient of the McKnight Photography fellowship.
+In 2017 Terry was awarded the McKnight Visual Arts Fellowship.
 She has also received grants from the Minnesota State Arts board, the Jerome Foundation, and the National Endowment for the Arts.

 Minnesota Original Video

 Click the image below to watch a segment about Terry Gydesen.
 In this segment, Gydesen shares her passion for documentary photography, with subjects ranging from politicians to Prince.